Skip to Content

 The goal when we created these Dr. Seuss character headbands was simply to bring a smile to kids’ faces and have them become passionate about reading (or being read to!).

 And come on, just look at how cute the Lorax is.
-What kid wouldn’t want to wear that headband?!
+How adorable would this Dr. Seuss headband look on your child’s head?!

 Colored in Lorax headband with Thing 1 and Horton headband in the background